The SDLC Models & Methodologies: Agile, Scrum, Waterfall

-Agile SDLC methodology follows the theory of incremental development and all the changes required are discussed with developers, project owners, customers and all to make the necessary changes then and there itself.
+Agile SDLC methodology follows the theory of incremental development and all the changes required are discussed with developers, project owners, and customers, and all to make the necessary changes then and there.

 The agile methodology requires more engagement as at every step collaboration is expected.
 The work is divided into a segment called sprints and each sprint is tested before moving to the next step in order to be updated and leave the entire project testing at the end.

 - Quick delivery of the working project

 - Emphasis is on the collaboration of all involved in the project